 All classes are conducted in a hands-on project-oriented format.
-Class sizes are limited to 5 students, allowing each to execute their own project.
+Class sizes are limited to 8 students, with 2 instructors, allowing each student ample opportunity for individual instruction.
 Classes meet once a week, three hours per session.

 Classes are designed to allow the opportunity to teach specific techniques in a logical and progressive sequence.
 The projects are challenging for the student, while providing a sense of accomplishment at each phase of completion.